UdaySagar25/scala-spark/articleFiles/DFColumn.md

 |   5|  Sohaib|   70|           75|
 +----+--------+-----+-------------+
 ```

-### 6. How to create a column with conditional values
+### 6. How to create a column with conditional values?
 `.when()` and `.otherwise()` methods are used to create columns whose values are based on the given conditions
 ```scala
 // Creating columns with conditional values